charitra1022/PyMediaPlayer/README.md

 ## Straight-Forward (Simple) Method
 1. Clone the repository on the local machine.
 2. Run *PyMediaPlayer.py* file.
-3. Drag and drop *Audio only* files onto the Main App Window.
+3. Drag and drop *Audio only* files onto the Main App Window, or click on the *Open* button on the controls panel at the bottom.
 4. Playback will start automatically from the first file.
 5. Use the control buttons to control the app's capabilities.
 6. Play any song by clicking on the song in Playlist view.